-This is an augmented violin shoulder rest that uses two voice coils to transmit haptic feedback information to the body of the violinist.
-The project builds on recent trends in development of rich multimodal interfaces, motivated by an enactive theory of cognition in which embodied sensorimotor, action-perception feedback loops are understood to be generative of cognition.
-The haptic shoulder rest is used in tandem with custom hardware and software systems for augmented violin performance (Alto.glove and Transference).
-Digitally processed audio signals generated by the system are sent to the shoulder rest, haptically coupling it with the overall sonic dynamics of the system.
+Abstract: An augmented violin shoulder rest that uses two voice coils to generate haptic feedback.
+This is a new means of providing a violinist haptic feedback coupled to live digital audio processing during performance and follows recent trends in development of rich multimodal interfaces.
+The haptic shoulder rest is used in tandem with other hardware and software systems during augmented violin performance.
+Digitally processed audio signals generated by the system are sent to the shoulder rest in order to haptically couple it with the overall sonic dynamics of the system.

-A sensor-embedded, WiFi-enabled data glove designed to extend the performance capabilities of violinists and violists.
-Uses flex sensors, force-sensitive resistors, haptic feedback, and advanced motion tracking.
+Abstract: Alto.glove is a sensor-embedded, WiFi-enabled data glove designed to extend the performance capabilities of violinists and violists.

 Force-sensitive resistors are located on the inside of the index finger for actuation by the pad of the thumb, and on the anterior of thumb for actuation by the pad of the index finger, allowing continuous control of two parameters with only partial release of the bow grip.